Mirza Ruhul Amin

 Mirza Ruhul Amin (মির্জা রুহুল আমিন) was a Jatiya Party (Ershad) politician and a former member of parliament for Thakurgaon-2.
-His son, Mirza Fakhrul Islam Alamgir, is the secretary general of Bangladesh Nationalist Party.
+His son, Mirza Fakhrul Islam Alamgir, was the longest serving secretary general of Bangladesh Nationalist Party and became the 23rd President of Bangladesh on 21 August 2026.

 Early life and education

 He was born on 28 February 1921 in Atwari, Panchagarh, Bengal Presidency.
 His elder brother Mirza Ghulam Hafiz was a politician who later served as the Speaker of the Jatiya Sangsad from 1979 to 1982.
 His alternative elder brother Wing Commander S.R.
 Mirza served in the Pakistan Air Force and was retired from the Pakistan Air Force in 1969.
 He passed matriculation from Thakurgaon Government Boys High School in 1938.
 He completed his Bachelor of Arts degree from University of Calcutta.

 Career

 Ruhul Amin served in the East Pakistan Assembly from 1962 to 1969.
 He demanded a bridge on Jamuna bridge back in 1962 in the East Pakistan Legislative Assembly.
 He joined the Bangladesh Nationalist Party after independence.
 He was elected to parliament from Thakurgaon-2 as a Jatiya Party candidate in 1988.
 He had served as the minister of land and agriculture in the cabinet of Hussain Mohammad Ershad.

 In 2016, Bangladesh Awami League leader Khalid Mahmud Chowdhury alleged that Mirza Ruhul Amin was a "War Criminal" but the list of collaborators published by the Bangladesh Awami League government does not include his name.
-Interestingly, similar claims have been made recently by Bangladesh Jamat-E-Islami, which was a collaborator of Pakistani Army in 1971; whereas, Mirza Ruhul Amin and his family were in Islampur, India, in 1971.

-Mirza Ruhul Amin was a very progressive man.
-With his own hands and inititatives, girls' schools and colleges were built in Thakurgaon.
-He was a very popular person.
-He was the elected chairman of the municipality for about 25 years.